Responsible Conduct of Research Training

 All GVSU graduate students are required to complete Responsible Conduct of Research (RCR) training – please check with your research mentor or graduate program director to determine which RCR Training program is required.
 GVSU undergraduate students who have internal funding (e.g. McNair Scholars, S3-Student Summer Scholars, MS3-Modified Student Summer Scholars, and students paid on GVSU R&D grants) must also complete RCR Training – please check with your research mentor to determine which RCR training program is required.
 NSF, NIH, and GVSU R&D funded research requires RCR training.

 All researchers named on a Human Research Review Committee protocol are required to complete RCR concise training (as well as human subjects protection training).
-Click here for more information.
+Click here for more information about training requirements.

 Among others, the RCR Training requirement can be fulfilled online through the Epigeum RCR Training and Certification.
 Upon completion of the online course, a certificate can be downloaded, which is to be included in the submission package on IRBNet.